Monitise names former Visa executive as co-CEO

 Founded in 2003, Monitise says it processes mobile payments, purchases and transfers to the value of $71 billion annually.
 Its customers include Telefonica SA, Samsung Electronics Co Ltd, MasterCard Inc and Visa.

-The company, which has a market capitalisation of 1.17 billion pounds ($1.96 billion), this year unveiled plans to increase the number of its registered users to 200 million by 2018 from 28 million.
+The company, which has a market capitalisation of 1.17 billion pounds, this year unveiled plans to increase the number of its registered users to 200 million by 2018 from 28 million.

 "Buse's appointment ... adds operational expertise just as the company is ramping up its effort to grow users," Mark Palmer, analyst at BTIG, wrote in a note.